 - Lets clinicians work with patients instead of fighting with paper or primitive/inappropriate technology.

 - That allows the clinician to patient ratio to increase so that the same number of clinicians can serve more patients, which drives growth and quality.

 Our Guarantee of Success

-Our personal commitment to your success.
-We vow to do anything within our power to make you a reference client for Kipu.
+Our personal commitment to your success: We vow to do anything within our power to make you a reference client for Kipu.

-* “The Joint Commission” and “TJC” are a trademark of Joint Commission on Accreditation of Healthcare Organizations.
+* “The Joint Commission” and “TJC” are a trademark of the Joint Commission on Accreditation of Healthcare Organizations.
 The trademark holder is not affiliated with Kipu and has not endorsed its product.
 The content of this page is not meant to imply any affiliation or endorsement, and no such affiliation or endorsement should be inferred.